By: Lauren Olcese-Mercurio on April 8th, 2022

 Ways to Have Fun (and Stay Healthy) Over Spring Break

 Ah, the joy of Spring Break!
 After a long winter, and before the busy summer, families across Pennsylvania take this opportunity for some springtime fun.
 Whether you're at a cyber charter school or in a brick-and-mortar model, break is a great time rest and recharge for the the final end-of-year push.
-This week, Ms. Olcese-Mercurio, one of our regional nurses, shares some tips and activities to make your break relaxing and productive, while helping you stay healthy!
+Check out these tips and activities to make your break relaxing and productive, while helping you stay healthy!

 After a long, cold, winter, I am happy to say that Spring Break is finally here!